 I'm not into all that ritual stuff - I just want to drum/dance/chant with like-minded folks.
 Do I have to participate in the rituals?

 We don’t expect everyone to “plug into” the intention of each nightly fire in the same way.
-If you aren’t into the ritual aspect of the fire lightings, or if a moment in the circle happens that you aren’t comfortable with, there are many ways to participate or contribute!
+If you aren’t into the ritual aspect of the fire lightings, or if a moment in the circle happens that you aren’t comfortable with, there are many ways to participate or contribute regardless.
 Feel free to participate only as deeply as you wish.
-However, keep in mind that the main idea of the gathering is to find the sacred through these paths, and that the work at the fire is focused and has the intention of doing into deeper states of consciousness.
+However, keep in mind that the main idea of the gathering is one of ritual process through specific artistic mediums, and that the work at the fire is focused and has the intention of doing into deeper states of consciousness.
 We ask for all attendees to attend the opening and closing circles, as well as the first official fire lighting on Wednesday night, as those moments help to outline the shared agreements that are held between the different pathways (music/motion/voice/seva).
 Again, while the themes of the fires are meant to be a way for people to share a common goal, all are welcome to plug in as they wish, as long as the larger intention stays solid.

 What happens if it rains?

 We have a very large pavilion with a wooden floor that can fit us all, and we’ll keep going!
 In the history of SpiritFire we’ve never just cancelled a circle.

 I'd like to teach a workshop.
 Is there information on presenting at SpiritFire?